pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 -  a random approach (‘method’: ‘random’, ‘params’: float):

-   -  a certain percentage of samples is taken randomely
+   -  a certain percentage of samples is taken randomly

 -  a percentage approach (‘method’: ‘percentage’, ‘params’:
    {‘’feature_1’: float, ‘feature_2’: float, …}):